Maarrk/silverbullet-import-dendron/README.md

 ## Roadmap

-- [ ] Only modify notes with Dendron frontmatter: id, title, created, modified; remove these when done
+- [x] Only import notes with Dendron frontmatter: id, title, created, modified; remove these when done
+- [ ] Separate command to clean up all Dendron notes
 - [ ] Detect conflicts if a created note already exists
 - [ ] Confirmation modal
   - [ ] Cancel operation